Panang Salmon

 5 Comments

 This is an incredibly quick and easy dish to make, it can be made with other fish too apart from salmon, red snapper would be good.
+It's often crazily expensive in restaurants so much more economical to prepare at home.
 The Panang paste is medium heat though you could use less if you prefer a really mild dish.

 Make sure you’re using the “right” type of coconut milk as it will make or break this or any other coconut based curry.
 Quick guide here, Coconut Milk Summary or if you would like to see the difference between different brands of coconut milk the full article is here, Cooking Thai Curry with Coconut Milk.